Navid200/xDrip/docs/G5-Recommended-Settings.md

 * [Settings &#8722;> Less common settings &#8722;> Bluetooth Settings](./images/ble-recommended-stngs.png)

-* Use Android Settings to [sync](https://github.com/Navid200/xDrip/wiki/Basics#phone-time-accuracy) its time with the network.
+* Use Android Settings to sync its time with the network as explained in "[Basics](./Dexcom-Basics.md)".

 * Disable battery optimization as explained in "[Basics](./Dexcom-Basics.md)".